temofey1989/state-machine/README.md

 }
 ```

-In the end we have pretty simple DSL for describing the state machine.
+In the end we have a pretty simple DSL for describing the state machine.
 Each action/guard can be tested with unit tests.